 - 1. Develop differentiated support services for diverse populations of students to meet the unique needs of students, such as those in their first two years at Ship, and high-achieving, at-risk, transfer, non-traditional, military/veteran, off-campus and international students. - 2.
 Fund the Learning Center, Testing Center, Office of Disability Services, Counseling Center, and other student support services at a level that is proportional to the differentiated needs of existing and incoming students. - 3.
 Prioritize and implement recommendations from the various Retention Committees. - 4.
 Investigate the impact and feasibility of 12 month programs. - 5.
 Establish the current retention baseline at SU. - 6.
 Identify and more widely distribute the additional data and reports that colleges, departments, chairs, and faculty need to make decisions regarding retention initiatives. - 7.
 Identify practices that are working well and where the challenges lie with respect to student retention. - 8.
 Establish a driving force (an office or person) to coordinate retention efforts across Academic Affairs, and to facilitate and support college and departmental retention efforts. - 9.
 Provide programs, services, and a campus that are accessible to all individuals. - 10.
-Expand the Thurgood-Marshall mentoring program and establish other types of active mentoring programs for under-represented students. - 11.
-Provide continued support for students as they transition from their entry-year to second year. - 12.
-Offer instruction that addresses the needs of a diverse student body, including the arts, multicultural studies, gender, and age and disability awareness. - 13.
-Expand efforts to make textbooks available from the library and renting books from the bookstore for financially disadvantaged students. - 14.
+Expand the Thurgood-Marshall mentoring program and establish other types of active mentoring programs for under-represented students.

+- 11. Provide continued support for students as they transition from their entry-year to second year. - 12.
+Explore the factors that lead to graduate students who stop attending school, and develop support systems to alleviate such problems. - 13.
+Offer instruction that addresses the needs of a diverse student body, including the arts, multicultural studies, gender, and age and disability awareness. - 14.
+Expand efforts to make textbooks available from the library and renting books from the bookstore for financially disadvantaged students. - 15.
 Expand efforts to bring Alumni to campus to serve as role models and professional examples.